alban-gerome/javascript/README.md

 1. Page names as found under digitalData.page.pageName
 2. A CSS selector for the element to be interacted with as the key, and the value for that element

 For best results the elements need to have an id attribute value.
-But there is none, use the default "+" key with the following value:
+But if there is none, use the default "+" key with the following value:

 ```js:
 (o, s, ac) => s(".myLifeUWPaddingleft label", 3, null)